rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/deploy_kmod.md

     - if the `Module` is created in any other namespace, then KMM will run the DaemonSets as the namespace's `default` `ServiceAccount`, which cannot run privileged workload unless you manually allow it to use the `privileged` SCC.

-!!! warning "`openshift-kmm` is a trusted namespace"
+!!! warning "`openshift-kmm` and some other namespaces that are part of the [cluster payload](https://docs.openshift.com/container-platform/4.12/authentication/understanding-and-managing-pod-security-admission.html#security-context-constraints-psa-opting_understanding-and-managing-pod-security-admission) are considered trusted namespaces"

     When setting up RBAC permissions, keep in mind that any user or ServiceAccount creating a `Module` resource in the `openshift-kmm` namespace will result in KMM automatically running privileged workload on potentially all nodes in